Cooking is one of Eileen's passions, and she hopes that you'll try out her recipes and enjoy them.

-Chocolate Chip Cupcake Recipe
+Chocolate Chip Cupcakes

-If my children will remember anything from their childhood it will probably be the smell of cakes or biscuits cooking in the oven and these are a particular favourite in our home, hopefully they'll end up being a favourite of yours.
+There are lots and lots of fancy cakes out there, but sometimes all you really want is a yummy little cake that smells of vanilla and tastes of chocolate.
+If my children remember anything from their childhood, it will probably be the smell of cakes or biscuits cooking in the oven.
+These are a particular favourite in our home—hopefully, they'll end up being a favourite in yours as well.

-- 100g / 3½oz Unsalted Butter, softened
+- 100g / 3½oz unsalted butter, softened

-- 100g / 3½oz Caster Sugar
+- 100g / 3½oz caster sugar

-- 100g / 3½oz Self Raising Flour
+- 100g / 3½oz self-raising flour

-- 100g / 3½oz Plain Chocolate Chips
+- 100g / 3½oz plain chocolate chips

-- 2 large Free Range Eggs
+- 2 large free-range eggs

-- 1 teaspoon of Vanilla Extract
+- 1 teaspoon vanilla extract

-- Put the butter and sugar into a large bowl and whisk until the mixture is soft and creamy, you'll notice that the butter will change colour and become paler as you whisk it.
+- Put the butter and sugar into a large bowl and whisk until the mixture is soft and creamy—you'll notice that the butter will change colour and become paler as you whisk it.

 - Add the teaspoon of vanilla extract and whisk.

-- Whisk in the second egg and once fully incorporated add in the flour and whisk until everything is smooth.
+- Whisk in the second egg, and once fully incorporated, add in the flour and whisk until everything is smooth.

-- And fold in the chocolate chips.
+- Fold in the chocolate chips.

-- Once they are ready transfer them to a wire rack to cool.
+- Once they are ready, transfer them to a wire rack to cool.

 Questions & Answers